WelshDan/quiztime/README.md

 ![Screenshot of choice of difficulty](assets/images/choose_difficulty.jpg)

-They can choose between easy
+They can choose between easy...

 ![Screenshot of after the easy choice is taken](assets/images/easy_difficulty.jpg)

-medium
+...medium...

 ![Screenshot of after the medium choice is taken](assets/images/medium_difficulty.jpg)

-or hard
+...or hard

 ![Screenshot of after the hard choice is taken](assets/images/hard_difficulty.jpg)